ice48623/vue-video-player/README.md

 var VideoPlayer = require('vue-video-player')

 // The default is to turn off some of the features, you can choose according to their use of certain features enabled, do not enable the introduction will not require the corresponding file.
-// 默认有些功能是不开启的，比如youtube国内不能用，则默认是关闭的，如果不启用对应的功能，则不会引入对应的包，减少项目代码体积，当然也有可能意味着对应的功能可能会出错，true 是开启，false是关闭，正常情况使用者不需要care就可以。

 // You can configure the global function switch (of course, will be covered by local switches), where non-mandatory
-// 可以在这里配置全局的功能开关（当然也会被局部开关给覆盖），这里非必选

 VideoPlayer.config({
-  youtube: true,  // default false（youtube的支持）
+  youtube: true,  // default false
-  switcher: true, // default true（播放源切换功能）
+  switcher: true, // default true
-  hls: true       // default true（直播功能的支持）
+  hls: true       // default true
 })

 // use